-In 2017 the company obtained a profit of 101,843 thousand Euros for its pension fund management activity.
+In 2019 the company obtained a profit of 76,050 thousand euros for its pension fund management activity.

-It is worth mentioning that VidaCaixa does not have in its capital the business value of the Pension Funds management it carries out and is part of the company's activity.
-This business is of great importance to the company, which reaches a market share in Spain of 23.5% in December 2017.
+It is worth mentioning that VidaCaixa, in agreement with regulations, does not have in its capital the business value of the Pension Funds management it carries out and which is part of the company's activity.
+This business is of great importance to the company, which has a market share in Spain of 25.5% in December 2019.